 In common with most local authorities, and in line with the national picture, North Tyneside Council has seen costs within adult social care continue to rise.
-Although the number of adults supported remains relatively stable, their individual needs have increased due to living longer with multiple complex conditions.
+The number of adults supported in placements within Residential and Nursing Care and Homecare and Extra Care have risen during the second quarter on 2019/20.
+The increase in demand is combined with the individual needs of those clients increasing due to living longer with multiple complex conditions.
 Supporting those needs requires more intensive packages of care which are more expensive to provide.
 In addition to older people, younger adults with learning disabilities and physical disabilities are also living longer, often with multiple complex issues.